 Dear EBMT members, friends and colleagues,

-On behalf of EBMT, I wish you a Merry Christmas and a Happy and successful New Year.
+On behalf of our EBMT society, I wish you a Merry Christmas and a Happy and Healthy New Year.